Goosetinfoil/Number_guessing_game/README.md

 # Number Guessing game
-A simple number guessing game coded with python
+A simple number-guessing game coded with Python